fardog/nodemailer-cli/README.md

 Usage: nodemailer <to> <from> [bodyText] [options]

-to           Email address to send the mail to. from         Email address that the message should be from. bodyText     The plaintext message body.
+to           Email address, or comma separated list of email addresses to send mail to. from         Email address that the message should be from. bodyText     The plaintext message body.